Estimated reading time: 13 minutes

 - Don’t expect credit.
 In the Narcissist’s zero-sum-game mindset, giving credit to others represents a personal loss for them.

 - Don’t try to justify, explain, or excuse yourself.
-Arguing a point or explaining why you’re late or missed a deadline is futile and likely to cause their impatience or contempt.
-The Narcissist does not care about your reasons and sees your defence as a weakness to be attacked.
+Arguing a point or explaining why you’re late or missed a deadline is futile and likely to cause impatience or contempt.
+The Narcissist does not care about your reasons and sees your defense as a weakness to be attacked.